Why Potential New Friends May Not Follow Through After Talking About Hanging Out

 - Nothing comes of it after that.
 They either never get in touch, or you exchange a handful of messages with them before contact fizzles out.

 If this happens several times it can make you worry that there's something wrong with you.
 It can also leave you feeling frustrated at how flaky everyone is, and reduce your motivation to keep trying to build a social life.
 I'll go over some reasons a prospective friend may have seemed up for hanging out, but didn't follow through.
 Aside from shedding some light on their behavior, it may also clarify some of your own motivations if you've been the one not to follow up with someone.
 After that I'll suggest a few things you can do to cut down on the chances of the situation happening.

 These are in no particular order, not ranked by most-likely to least-likely.

 They chickened out

 They've got a socially anxious, insecure side.
-We sometimes assume everyone else is confident and together, but that's hardly true.
+We sometimes assume everyone else is confident and has their act together, but that's hardly true.
 In the days after you met they thought about inviting you to do something, but whenever they did they worried, "What if we don't have as much to say to each other as we did the first time, and there are lots of uncomfortable silences?", "What if they get to know me better and realize I'm a loser?"
 Those fears got the best of them and they quietly give up on the idea of getting in touch.